PimCoumans/AnimationPlanner/README.md

 # AnimationPlanner

 ⛓ Chain multiple `UIView` animations without endless closure nesting.
-Create your animation sequence using as clear, concise syntax all on the same indentation level.
+Create your animation sequence all on the same indentation level using as clear, concise syntax.

-🤹 Used for all exuberant animations in [OK Video](https://okvideo.app/download).app
+🤹 Used for all exuberant animations in [OK Video](https://okvideo.app/download) 📲

 📖 Check out the [documentation](https://swiftpackageindex.com/PimCoumans/AnimationPlanner/main/documentation/animationplanner) to get up to speed, or read on to see a little example.